fionaroni/insurance/index.md

 ```
 ![Image](https://github.com/fionaroni/insurance/blob/master/heatmap_all-attributes.png)

-"Salary and sex have a correlation of 0.47.
+Salary and sex have a correlation of 0.47.
 Having a high salary and being male are positively correlated.
 There is also a relatively high correlation, 0.48, between quarter and salary, indicating that employees have higher salaries in the latter part of the 3-year period.
-There is a correlation of 0.19 between age and quarter, meaning that employees are older (as a whole) in the latter part of the 3-year period compared to earlier quarters."
+There is a correlation of 0.19 between age and quarter, meaning that employees are older (as a whole) in the latter part of the 3-year period compared to earlier quarters.
-"Health score and sex are positively correlated (males are associated with higher health scores; 0.093 correlation).
+Health score and sex are positively correlated (males are associated with higher health scores; 0.093 correlation).
 Health score and age are positively correlated (older employees are associated with higher health scores; 0.16 correlation).
 Health score and hospital visits are positively correlated (which makes sense- if you weren’t at least fairly sick, your health condition would not warrant a hospital visit; 0.13 correlation).
-Perhaps the presence of a health condition might prompt an employee to make a visit to the hospital in order to get well."
+Perhaps the presence of a health condition might prompt an employee to make a visit to the hospital in order to get well.
-"Health score and salary are positively correlated (as salaries of employees increase, health scores increase as well; 0.06 correlation).
+Health score and salary are positively correlated (as salaries of employees increase, health scores increase as well; 0.06 correlation).
-Health score and race are negatively correlated (a race of 1.0 is associated with a higher health score, while a race of 3.0 is associated with a lower health score; -0.03 correlation)."
+Health score and race are negatively correlated (a race of 1.0 is associated with a higher health score, while a race of 3.0 is associated with a lower health score; -0.03 correlation).

 ```markdown